Horse-G/fall-2016/COMS4167/lectures.md

 - bottom left = -h * M^(-1) * Jacobian of Force with respect to \_q
 - bottom right = id_d - h * M^(-1) * Jacobain of Force with respect to .q

+## Lecture 07, 2016-09-27
+How would you simulate a pendulum with our current abilities.
+There are different possibilities;

+### Penalty force
+make the particle not want to leave the curve (tie it to a spring)

+But if you want to generalize this process to any path, you have to realize the the spring is just applying potential energies to the particle.

+To do this you need to define a **constraint function**, that applies 0 energy when the particle is on the curve, and an antienergy when it is off the path.

+The potential for this force is the constraint function squared.

+### Constraint maintaining force
+For a pendulum, have a force pushing against the ball that is proportionally opposite to the amount of gravity pushing it out of the circle.

+This is specifically called **constraint enforcement via Lagrange multipliers**.

+#### Post constraint

+### Reduced coordinates

+## Lecture 08, 2016-09-29

+### Penalty force
+The penality approach is perfect for **elastic collisions**.
+Elastic collisions have a **coefficient of restution** of 1.

+Emily Nother

+### Constraint maintaining force
+_g > 0 -> lambda = 0_

+_lambda >= 0_

+_(Force total) dot (grad g) >= 0_

+Those last two were complementary; either lambda or force dot grad can be a positive nonzero, but not both.